Frankfurt: 39 people arrested after outdoor party turns into riot | DW | 19.07.2020

 Read more: Germany: Mural honors victims of far-right Hanau shooting

-Around 1 a.m. local time (11 p.m.
-UTC), the "mood started to change and became aggressive," and around 3 a.m., a fight broke out near a fountain at the square, Frankfurt Police Chief Gerhard Bereswill told reporters.
+Around 1 a.m. local time (2300 UTC/GMT), the "mood started to change and became aggressive," and around 3 a.m., a fight broke out near a fountain at the square, Frankfurt Police Chief Gerhard Bereswill told reporters.

-One of the participants had fallen on the ground and was continuing to lie there, prompting police to become involved.
-The participants in the fight turned "openly and directly" against the police officers and started throwing bottles at them, said Bereswill, adding that people clapped when the bottles were thrown and chanted "ACAB."
+Several revelers then turned "openly and directly" on the police officers and started throwing bottles at them, said Bereswill, adding that people clapped when the bottles were thrown and chanted "ACAB" [All cops are bastards].

 Read more: Stuttgart: Police probe 'unprecedented' night of rioting

+Five officers were injured, and 39 people were arrested, eight of whom were still in custody as of Sunday morning.

-Thirty-eight of those arrested were men, while just one was a woman, according to Bereswill.
+All but one of those arrested were men, according to Bereswill.
 Nine of the participants are from Frankfurt, while the others are from surrounding areas.
-Just eight of the brawlers were still in police custody at the time of the statement.

-Officers intervened and were then attacked by bystanders, who threw bottles at them, while some onlookers applauded.

-Five officers were injured, and 39 people were arrested, eight of whom were still in custody as of Sunday morning, according to police.

 The square has welcomed thousands of revelers in recent weeks and the parties have been mostly peaceful.